 Which probiotics are best for constipation?

 Constipation can be very distressing for both parent and child.
-Research has found that probiotics could help constipation in children, particularly by helping them go to the toilet more often .
+Research into probiotics and constipation has been quite inconsistent, some declaring that there is not enough evidence and others have found that probiotics could help constipation in some children, particularly by helping them go to the toilet more often .

-There are two probiotics for constipation .
+However, if you did want to trial probiotics for your little one, there are two probiotics which may help with constipation .
 These are; Lactobacilli and Bifidobacteria.
 One or both strains are found in:

-Up 4 Probiotics Kids Cubes (age 3 plus)and
+Up 4 Probiotics Kids Cubes (age 3 plus)

 Symprove (suitable for children but no minimum age given)